ucesys/dremio-toolkit/README.md

     -b or --base-filename : Json file name with snapshot of the 'base' Dremio environment.
     -c or --comp-filename : Json file name with snapshot of the 'comp' Dremio environment.
-    -r or --report-filename : Json file name for the 'diff' report.
+    -r or --report-filename : File name for the JSON 'diff' report.
     -l or --log-level : Set Log Level to DEBUG, INFO, WARN, ERROR.
     -v or --verbose : Set Log to verbose to print object definitions instead of object IDs.
     -f or --log-filename : Set Log to write to a specified file instead of STDOUT.